S3MU1L/tinyc/README.md

 # tinyc 🐜

-*A minimal C-like compiler built on top of LLVM IR.*
+*A compiler of a minimal subset of C built on top of LLVM IR.*

 ---